Legendary violinist Itzhak Perlman appears with the Colorado Symphony on Thursday as part of a national tour.

 A young Perlman played on “The Ed Sullivan Show” in the mid-1960s with a brilliant take on music from Henryk Wieniawski’s Violin Concerto No. 2.
 Sullivan invited Perlman on his show when the violinist was still in his teens:

-Here’s Perlman as soloist (and conductor), performing Winter from Vivaldi’s “The Four Seasons” with the New York Philharmonic:
+Here’s Perlman as soloist (and conductor), performing "Spring" from Vivaldi’s “The Four Seasons” with the Israel Philharmonic:

 Yo-Yo Ma, another of the few true household names in classical music, performed alongside Perlman on Dvorak’s “Humoresque” in G flat: